satusuuronen/steroids/_posts/steroids-js/2013-10-07-getting-started-with-angularjs.markdown

 which creates an AngularJS boilerplate for you.

-However, if you now run '$ steroids connect' and 'simulator', instead of the sample AngularJS app residing in 'app/' folder, you will see the 'www/index.html' file.
+However, if you now run '$ steroids connect', instead of the sample AngularJS app residing in 'app/' folder, you will see the 'www/index.html' file.
 Localhost is to help here.
 Your WebViews will be served by the device's web server while using AngularJS.
 Open 'config/application.coffee' and change the app's intial location to point to your resource's index view:

 {% highlight coffeescript %}
 steroids.config.location = "http://localhost/views/<resourceName>/index.html"
 {% endhighlight %}

-Now, after '$ steroids connect' and 'simulator' or hitting enter if already connected, you can see the sample AngularJS app, on top of which you can build your own AngularJS magic.
+Now, after '$ steroids connect' or pressing enter if already connected, you can see the sample AngularJS app, on top of which you can build your own AngularJS magic.

 Inside the 'app/' folder, 'app/controllers/ is the place for your AngularJS controllers and 'app/models/ the place for your AngularJS services.
 For the views, declare your dependencies in 'app/views/layouts/<resourceName>.html.
 The partial templates that extend this layout template go to the app/views/<resourceName>/ folder.